LLA Alliance: join the endorsers of the locally led adaptation principles

 At COP27, over 80 endorsers of the locally led adaptation principles shared their achievements since endorsing the principles and outlined their priorities for the coming year.

-The number of endorsers has since climbed to over 130.
+The number of endorsers has since climbed to around 156.
 They include (with links to their commitments):

-IIED and partners have developed an interactive map of LLA experiences that provide examples of the eight principles of LLA in practice, and demonstrating that locally led adaptation works on the ground.
+IIED and partners are committed to highlighting the different approaches to locally led adaptation around the world.
+Explore this interactive map of LLA experiences that provides examples of the eight principles of LLA in practice, and demonstrates that locally led adaptation works on the ground.

 Related project